johforn/johforn/README.md

 **johforn/johforn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🌎 I’m currently working on climate and the right to protest
+- 🌎 I’m currently working on climate and the right to protest at Greenpeace USA

 - 🌱 Ask me about me about my past work in community ecology, species distribution models, parasites, or compartmental transmission models
 - 😄 Pronouns: she/her
 - 🍲 If I'm not here, I'm in the kitchen or walking around outside